What the Hell Do We Do with Our Emotions?

 I was working with a male client the other day regarding his anger (an emotion he scaled at 9/10 with 10 being the most uncomfortable.)
 When doing this exercise, he imagined as he was breathing in comfort and wrapping a cool blue blanket around his anger.

 He immediately began to smile and feel relief!
-He was finally able to begin to manage his own anger!
-Not through judgement, avoiding, deflecting, lashing out, or anesthetizing, but rather managing it through mindfulness, acceptance, and self-compassion.
+He was now able to manage his own anger!
+Not through judgement, avoiding, deflecting, lashing out, or self-medicating, but rather managing it through mindfulness, acceptance, and self-compassion.

 4. Express Them